ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.2.2 - Bugfix

+- BUGFIX: Set- and New- functions did not update DATE values correctly when using parameters

 ## Version 1.6.2.1 - New API version

 - UPDATE: Static functions have been updated with any changes for API version 1.6.2